-15. The site is not physically suitable for the proposed density of development.
+15. The site is physically suitable for the proposed density of development.

 Analysis: The existing site is currently designated for general/heavy industrial development in the General Plan and the AIASP.
 The site is generally level and has adequate street frontage.
-The subdivision of a building into individual ownership opportunities does not increase the acceptable density or intensity anticipated by the Zoning Ordinance and AIASP.
+The subdivision does not increase the acceptable density or intensity anticipated by the Zoning Ordinance and AIASP.
 The extent of potential development on this site will not change as a result of the subdivision.

-16. The design of the subdivision or the proposed improvements is likely to cause substantial environmental damage or substantially and avoidably injure fish or wildlife or their habitat.
+16. The design of the subdivision or the proposed improvements is not likely to cause substantial environmental damage or substantially and avoidably injure fish or wildlife or their habitat.